 The child had arrived.

 Fileus lowered the glasscope and turned up the collar of his trench coat.
 Now to find a way in.
-Guards in silver and red armor patrolled every hall and servants would be everywhere in the hidden passageways rooted throughout the palace.
+Guards in silver and red armor patrolled every hall, and servants would be everywhere in the hidden passageways rooted throughout the palace.
 He would need to make a precise calculation and end up on one of the balconies.
 The dark of the day and sheets of rain would conceal his appearance.
 Who would even think to watch the outer wall of the palace or the balconies?
 Even if he were caught, he wasn’t worried.
 He would simply disappear.

 Fileus peered through the glasscope once more.
 Lennon cradled the newborn in his arms, the three princes crowding him.
 He held the infant up, displaying her to everyone in the room.
 Another man, the steward, cried in the corner.
 Fileus tore his eyes away.
 It was just a child.
 One child out of the thousands on this world, but this one in particular Arkhill wanted dead.
 But why?
 Arkhill would not convey the reason, but he said it was important.
 The child could not live, and Fileus had to obey.